 Horta Museum, Architectural museum in Saint-Gilles district, Brussels, Belgium.

-Built between 1898 and 1901 as residence and workshop of Victor Horta, the structure received UNESCO World Heritage recognition in 2000.
+The building was created between 1898 and 1901 as the residence and workshop of Victor Horta, Belgium's leading Art Nouveau architect.
+It gained UNESCO World Heritage status in 2000, marking its significance in architectural history.

-The museum displays Art Nouveau architecture principles through curved lines, organic patterns, wrought iron, glass tiles, mirrors, marble, and polished wood.
+The building displays Art Nouveau principles through curved lines, organic forms, wrought iron, glass tiles, mirrors, marble, and polished wood throughout.
+These decorative elements shape how the space feels when you move through it.

 Location: City of Brussels